zack314/VibeVoice/README.md

 **A:** We don't perform any text normalization during training or inference.
 Our philosophy is that a large language model should be able to handle complex user inputs on its own.
 However, due to the nature of the training data, you might still run into some corner cases.

 #### Q4: Singing Capability.
 **A:** Our training data **doesn't contain any music data**.
 The ability to sing is an emergent capability of the model (which is why it might sound off-key, even on a famous song like 'See You Again').
-(The 7B model is more likely to exhibit this than the 1.5B).
+(The Large model is more likely to exhibit this than the 1.5B).

 #### Q5: Some Chinese pronunciation errors.
 **A:** The volume of Chinese data in our training set is significantly smaller than the English data.
 Additionally, certain special characters (e.g., Chinese quotation marks) may occasionally cause pronunciation issues.